Barques de pêche–Méditerranée: Painting

 Van Rysselberge painted this work during a two-month sailing excursion in le Midi with Paul Signac, a close friend of his and fellow divisionist painter.
 This trip came after a tough year for both artists, who were still mourning the death of Georges Seurat (who died of diphtheria aged 31) the previous year.
 During the months following the death of Seurat's brother, Van Rysselberge and Signac worked to secure Seurat's formidable legacy.
 They organized two memorials of his work and then set sail less than a week after the March 1892 exhibition in Paris in memory of Seurat.

 They traveled on Olympia, the 36-foot cutter of Signac, named after Édouard Manet's painting.
 The two painters sailed along the French coast, boating past Cette, Marseille, and Toulon before anchoring at Saint-Tropez in early May 1892.
 Van Rysselberghe remained there with Signac until the end of the month.
 This time along the French coast was personally transformative for both Van Rysselberghe and Signac, who were still recovering from the untimely death of their friend.
 It was at this time that this example of Van Rysselberghe's mastery of divisionism, the technique that cemented his place among the 19th century's greatest Neo-Impressionist painters, was produced.

-The painting was sold to a unknown customer on July 19, 2020 at an auction in New York City for US$9,128,000.
+The painting was sold to an unknown customer on July 19, 2020, at an auction in New York City for US$9,128,000.